 We did find the stuff sack to be a little on the tight side, requiring just a little extra effort to pack the bag away.
 That said, once the bag was completely stuffed, it can be compressed even further through the use of a compression sack, making it a legitimate backcountry bag for backpackers who don't like the constrictive design of mummy bags.

-The REI Siesta and the Northface Dolomite are the Galactic's only rivals for packed size.
-Some of the other bags we tested, including two of the double bags, pack up very nicely and can be considered average options for backcountry use.
-However, each have nearly double the weight of the Galactic.
+The North Face Dolomite is the Galactic's only rival for packed size.
+Some of the other bags we tested, including two of the double bags, pack up very nicely and can be considered an average option for backcountry use.
+However, it has nearly double the weight of the Galactic.

 Related: The Best Budget Backpacking Sleeping Bags